Understanding Leg Swelling (Edema)

 Managing leg swelling and accompanying symptoms depends on correctly identifying the underlying cause.
 Treatment can range from conservative measures, such as lifestyle modifications, leg elevation, and compression therapy.
 More advanced medical interventions, such as venous ablation could be used.
 If medication-induced edema is suspected, your prescription may need to be reviewed and adjusted.
 Our treatment plans are meticulously designed to address each patient’s unique needs.
 We focus on alleviating symptoms and improving overall vascular health.

-If you have persistent leg swelling, seek specialized care.
+If you experience persistent leg swelling, consult a specialist for care.
 Also, watch for skin color or texture changes, pain, discomfort, or trouble walking or standing.
 These issues should not interfere with your daily activities.
-Also, if you have a history of vascular or heart conditions or have recently had surgery or leg trauma, you need a quick check by a vascular specialist.
+If you have a history of vascular or heart problems, it is important to see a vascular specialist.
+This is especially true if you have recently had surgery or experienced leg trauma.
+A quick check can help ensure your health is on track.

 At Coastal Vascular Center, our board-certified specialist, Dr. Ayar, has the expertise and technology to provide comprehensive care.
-We’re dedicated to finding and treating the root causes of your symptoms.
+We’re dedicated to identifying and addressing the underlying causes of your symptoms.
 We aim for the best outcomes with a tailored approach.

 To regain comfort and mobility, you must first understand the complex causes of leg swelling and discoloration.
 If you’re worried about your symptoms, please contact Coastal Vascular Center to discuss treatment options.
 Together, we can embark on improved vascular health and wellness.